Prepare to become a Certified Nurse Aide (CNA) with part-time courses. Get your Nurse Aide certificate from Arapahoe Community College while you work.

 - Register in MyClinicalExchange (mCE).
 All nurse aide students must register on the MyClinicalExchange platform (mCE) in order to be placed in a healthcare facility.

-- Watch the Nurse Aide Program Orientation before the semester starts.
+- Watch the Nurse Aide Program Orientation (coming soon) before the semester starts.
 Students who do not view the orientation and submit the completed checklist 2 weeks before the start of NUA 101 are at risk for being asked to drop the program.

 - Review the NUA Program Guide.